Elma Muros SEA Games Heptathlon Queen

 last December, all I did was to stay inside the house and fix things there.
 I also hung some of my sports memorabilia on the walls of our old house so that my relatives and neighbors would get a chance to read my experiences and accomplishments.
 Later some children and teachers came over and interviewed me.”

 These Days Elma Muros is also a TV celebrity, she appeared in a series of the Philippine version of Survivor.
-And also played a role as ‘Coach Rose’ on the Filipino Indie Cinema Film Thelma.
-That tells the story of a runner who Elma shares a similar life story to.

 “Walang imposible sa isang atleta na determinado at gusto ang ginagawa nila.
 Pero kung tamad siya at walang dediskasyon sa ginagawa niya, walang patutunguhan.”